How Much Does A Divorce Cost? Understanding Uncontested Divorce And Family Law

 If, however, the divorce is finalized before the attorney can use up the full retainer, they are to return the unused portion to the client.
 And whether you pay a retainer upfront or are charged along the way, each attorney may charge different amounts for the services they provide.

-The attorney may also charge you more if children are involved in the divorce.
+The attorney may also charge you more if you’re seeking spousal support or if children are involved in the divorce.
 This is because an excessive amount of time must be devoted to ensuring that all issues are resolved about custody, visitation, and child support, as well as other issues involved with deciding which parent gets to decide what and when.
 This can refer to everything from the medical insurance covering the children to their extracurricular activities and the religion they will be raised in.

-Fees for an uncontested divorce when working with an attorney
+Fees for an uncontested divorce with legal advice from a lawyer

-The average flat rate for an uncontested divorce can vary depending on whether or not you hire a lawyer.
+The average cost for an uncontested divorce can vary depending on whether or not you hire a lawyer.
 Without hiring a lawyer, an uncontested divorce may cost as little as $200, while one involving a lawyer may cost around $2000.
-How much you pay depends mainly on the number of assets vs. liabilities you have and whether there are any children in the marriage.
+How much your divorce costs depends mainly on the number of assets vs. liabilities you have and whether there are any children in the marriage.
 Attorneys who work on retainer will bill your initial deposit at an hourly rate of what is usually a maximum of $450 per hour.

 Location can be just as crucial in the legal field as it is in real estate.
 Lawyers who practice in larger cities can charge even more than $450 per hour, while those who work in rural areas may charge less than $250 per hour.
 In other words, a divorce in Kentucky may be a different price than one in New York.